Hide and Seek (Imogen Heap song): Critical reception and commercial performance

-Since its release, "Hide and Seek" has continued to garner acclaim, with many critics identifying it as Heap's best song.
+Since its release, "Hide and Seek" has continued to garner acclaim, with many critics identifying it as Heap's signature song.
 NPR placed "Hide and Seek" at number 147 on their list of The 200 Greatest Songs By 21st Century Women+, writing that the song was "the stand-out gem of [Heap's] illustrious career".
 On Stereogum's Farrell's list of Heap's best songs, "Hide and Seek" was named as Heap's best song, with Farrell writing, "'Hide And Seek' is Imogen Heap’s most devastating and haunting track to date.
 Whether heard via a choice sync by a music supervisor or a chance encounter over a streaming service, the song lingers for days or even years."
 KCMP included the song on their list of "893 Essential Songs" at number 494.
 Matt Moen of Paper referred to "Hide and Seek" as "Heap's greatest hit" which "not only has paved the way for the judicious use of the vocoder as an emotional vocal treatment in today's top 40 but has been objectively one of the strangest songs to weave its way into our cultural fabric."
 Time Out listed "Hide and Seek" as one of the best breakup songs of all time, writing that it "toes the line between poignantly lachrymose and sickeningly maudlin".
 For The Ringer, Lindsay Zoladz wrote, "Imogen Heap rarely gets credit for the ripple effects that 'Hide and Seek' sent through the pop mainstream," adding that the song was "indebted" to Laurie Anderson's "O Superman" and Daft Punk's 2001 album Discovery.
 As of 2009, the song has sold 647,000 copies in the United States and has been certified gold by the RIAA.